-Instead, we are going to focus on the less known about Transylvania, this romanian region blessed with a rich culture, an old and intriguing history and amazing natural beauty but also home to qiute a few spooky places that would give you chills only by thinking about them.
+Instead, we are going to focus on the less known about Transylvania, this Romanian region blessed with a rich culture, an old and intriguing history and amazing natural beauty but also home to quite a few spooky places that would give you chills only by thinking about them.

 Transylvania is harboring one of the most haunted and spookiest forests on the planet, a sinister woodland full of all kind of unexplained phenomena and home to bizarre, unexplainable events.
 We are talking about the Hoia-Baciu Forest which lies in the very proximity of the city of Cluj-Napoca and is known as “The Bermuda Triangle of Transylvania.”

 It is said that electronic equipment is prone to malfunction here, that the place was home to some UFO sightings and that visitors to the forest are prone to inexplicably intense feelings of unease.